thegreenwebfoundation/admin-portal/docs/how-to.md

 *Examples*

-_(These all assume you have `pipenv shell` to load the necessarty environment variables into your shell)_:
+_(These all assume you are running `dotenv run -- $COMMAND` to load the necessary environment variables into your shell)_:

 See the buckets you have access to: